mahesh-ict-dev/datagol-knowlegde-base-v1/docs/Lakehouse/Data Sources/Adding data sources.md

 -   Quickbooks connector works only for Quickbooks online account.
 It doesn’t work for Quickbooks Desktop Account.
 If you are using a Quickbooks Desktop Account please migrate your account to Quickbooks online.
 Refer [Migrate to Quickbooks online from desktop](https://quickbooks.intuit.com/learn-support/en-us/help-article/import-export-data-files/move-quickbooks-desktop-file-quickbooks-online/L6af3Z0Fb_US_en_US "https://quickbooks.intuit.com/learn-support/en-us/help-article/import-export-data-files/move-quickbooks-desktop-file-quickbooks-online/L6af3Z0Fb_US_en_US")
 :::

-To add Quickbook as a datasource, do the following:
+To add Quickbook as a data source, do the following:

-1. From the left navigation panel, click **Lakehouse** and then click **Datasource**.
+1. From the left navigation panel, click **Lakehouse** and then click **Data Sources**.

 2. From the upper right corner of the page, click the **+ New Database** button to start the process of adding a new database.